Law & Order season 20

-The 20th season of Law & Order premiered on NBC on September 25, 2009 which remained unchanged, for which it was moved from its previous time slot to air on Fridays at 8 p.m.
+The twentieth season of Law & Order premiered on NBC on September 25, 2009, which remained unchanged, for which it was moved from its previous time slot to air on Fridays at 8 p.m.
 ET for the NBC broadcast.
 L&O was moved to Monday nights on March 1, 2010, with a two-hour telecast at 9 p.m.
 ET, before settling into its new time slot at 10 p.m. the following week, March 8.

 During the season, The Jay Leno Show in primetime was canceled, and Leno returned to the 11:35 pm Tonight Show because of affiliate dissatisfaction.
 Three more episodes of Law & Order were ordered to fill the primetime gap, increasing the number of episodes for the season to 23.

-In early January 2010, NBC initially announced they were going to renew Law & Order for a 21st season.
+In early January, NBC announced the renewal of Law & Order for a 21st season.
 NBC's President of Primetime Entertainment at the time, Angela Bromstad, said, "I’m a "Law & Order" junkie...
 I wouldn’t want to be responsible for not having "Law & Order" break the record."
-However, on May 14, 2010, NBC abruptly cancelled Law & Order after 20 seasons on the air, tying it with Gunsmoke as American network television's longest-running, regularly scheduled primetime drama.
-The final episode aired on NBC on May 24, 2010.
+However, the network abruptly canceled Law & Order on May 14 after 20 seasons on the air, tying it with Gunsmoke as American network television's longest-running regularly scheduled primetime drama.
+Gunsmoke would later be surpassed by The Simpsons in 2018 in terms of episodes as the longest primetime scripted television series.
+The final episode aired on NBC on May 24.

 The late announcement of the cancellation resulted in Law & Order not having a "series finale" episode.
-Had the series continued, it would have been the last to feature S. Epatha Merkerson, who prior to the cancellation announcement had herself announced that she would not return for the 21st season.
+Had the series continued in the 2010–2011 television season, it would have done so without S. Epatha Merkerson, who had announced prior to the cancellation that she would not return.

 Although NBC canceled Law & Order, AMC Network investigated its revival; however, attempts to revive the series failed, and according to series creator Dick Wolf, the series has "moved to the history books".
 However, on September 28, 2021, NBC announced that the show was being revived and a 21st season had been ordered.